 Saint Anselm administers a limited number of loans to students with exceptional need.
-In the 2015-2016, the Dept. of Education has indicated this program is going to close down.
-Only students who have previously received a Perkins Loan which disbursed to their Student Account may receive up to \$5,500 of Perkins Loan per year.
+In the 2015-2016, the Dept. of Education has indicated this program is going to close down; however, President Obama signed a law extending it until Fall 2017.
+High need students and the priority recipients of this funds and any recipient must receive the full Direct Loan eligibility before receiving this funding.
+The student may receive up to \$5,500 of Perkins Loan per year depending on availablity.
 The interest rate on this loan is 5%.